MLSAKIIT/Project-Wing/README.md

 0. Delete package-lock.json (take care to delete package-lock.json and NOT package.json)

-1. Installation: run `npm install -f`
+1. Installation: run `npm install -f` (-f is to force install as some packages are giving errors)

 2. In the project directory, you can run: `npm start`